MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Client certificates

-In WebView2 you can use the Client Certificate API to trust the certificate at application level to render the page without prompting the user about the SSL errors or cancel the request.
+In WebView2, you can use the Client Certificate API to trust the certificate at the application level.
+This way, your host app can render the page without prompting the user about the SSL errors, or your host app can automatically cancel the request.

 ##### [C#](#tab/c-sharp)